Skip to content

 The Research Consortium of Counseling and Psychological Services in Higher Education

-A distinctive feature of our internship is the month-long August Orientation and Training Program that begins upon the interns' arrival.
-Presentations, experiential workshops and other activities are scheduled to help acquaint interns with their CMHC roles and responsibilities.
-During this period, interns work with a temporary supervisor who assists with the orientation process and the process of self-assessment with regards to goals, strengths and areas of growth.
-Informal social events help interns build group cohesiveness and aid in meeting CMHC staff members.
+A distinctive feature of our internship is the August Orientation that begins upon the interns' arrival.
+Presentations, experiential workshops and other activities are scheduled to help acquaint interns with their CMHC roles and responsibilities, familiarize themselves with staff members, and build cohort relationships.
+Early in August, interns meet with potential individual supervisors and possible group co-facilitators, submit their preferences to the Training Committee, and are assigned to their fall semester trainers.
+Their individual supervisor (among others) assists with the orientation and the process of self-assessment with regards to goals, strengths and areas of growth.
+Informal social events further help interns build group cohesiveness and aid in meeting CMHC staff members.

 Weekly Intern Training and Service Activities